 Aspen is provisionally certified by the DOE through September 30, 2013.
 Under such certification, Aspen is restricted to a limit of 1,200 student recipients for Title IV funding for the period ending June 30, 2013.
-As of March 31, 2013, Aspen had 442 students that were currently participating in the Title IV programs.
-Since inception of Aspen's provisional certification status, it has had 576 total Title IV student participants.
+As of April 30, 2013, Aspen had 462 students that were currently participating in the Title IV programs.
+Since inception of Aspen's provisional certification status, it has had 596 total Title IV student participants.
 In the future when it considers whether to extend the provisional certification or make the certification permanent, the DOE may impose additional or different terms and conditions, including growth restrictions or limitation on the number of students who may receive Title IV aid.
-In terms of future deadlines with the DOE, Aspen is required to re-apply by June 30, 2013 to continue its participation in the Title IV Higher Education Act, or HEA, programs.
-At that time, a determination will be made whether we meet the requirements for full certification.
+In terms of future deadlines with the DOE, Aspen re-applied as of June 30, 2013 to continue its participation in the Title IV Higher Education Act, or HEA, programs.
+Aspen is awaiting DOE action.